 - Experiencing a change in your area that could affect property values — for example a road or supermarket appears nearby.

 SAVVY TIP: You can find more information about challenging your council tax band on the GOV.UK website for England and Wales, including a useful checklist of when you can appeal and on the SAA website for Scotland.
-You can download a proposal form from the SAA website.
+You can find out how to lodge a proposal on the SAA website.

 What may happen next